Time delay estimation in unresolved lensed quasars: Generation of mock light curve datasets

-\\ The second step of the simulation needs the magnification maps, which have been generated, for both the systems, with the GERLUMPH tool \cite{gerlumph}. \\ Finally, the last simulation step accounts also for the assumed instrumental gaps (daily or seasonal) to simulate a realistic campaign from an optical telescope.
-More details on the simulation of \textit{RXJ} can be found in Ref. \cite{molet}. \\ 2000 simulations of \emph{System A}, and 8000 simulations of \textit{RXJ} are performed.
+To build our mock up data, we run \textit{MOLET} several times, by fixing the value of the input time delay and extracting for each run random numbers in a given range of time delays (0-40 days): in this way we obtained 2000 simulations of system \emph{A}, and 8000 simulations of system $B$.
 Each simulation produced four resolved light curves, one for each multiple image.
-Each light curve is actually composed by two curves: a continuous curve, which accounts for the intrinsic quasar variability as well as the microlensing effect, and a discrete curve, which accounts also for the realistic experimental gaps of a campaign with an optical telescope. \\ Since the goal is to measure the time delay in unresolved doubly-imaged systems, as seen by medium/small size optical telescopes, to mimic such an effect the continuous curves have been combined together two at a time, to simulate a single light curve of an unresolved doubly-imaged GLQ.
-In this way, a total of six realisations of light curves of an effective doubly-imaged quasar are obtained from the light curves of the four images of the original GLQ.
-Therefore, each of these six light curves is characterised by a different time delay, which is given by the absolute difference of the time delays of the underlying light curves. \\ The combination of the light curves is performed adopting the following definition of the magnitude of a generic source $X$
+The original output of the mock simulation is continuous light curves: these must then be made discrete and noise must be added to them as well.
+Since the goal of our work is to measure the time delay in unresolved doubly-imaged systems, the separate continuous mock data curves have to be added up in pairs to obtain a single light curve that mimics an unresolved doubly-imaged GLQ.
+In this way, a total of six realisations of a single unresolved light curve of a doubly-imaged quasar are obtained from the individual light curves of the four images of the original GLQ.
+Each of these six light curves is characterised by a different time delay, which is given by the absolute difference of the time delays of the underlying light curves.
+The combination of the light curves is performed adopting the following definition of the magnitude of a generic source $X$:

-where $F_X$ is the \emph{flux} of the source $X$, namely the energy per unit time per unit area incident on the detector, and the constant $K$ defines the zero point of the magnitude scale.
-When two images $A$ and $B$ of a GLQ cannot be resolved, a single image $O$ will appear on the detector, with a flux given to a first approximation by the sum $F_O = F_A + F_B$ of the fluxes of the two overlapped images.
-According to Equation \eqref{eq:mag-flux-relation} the corresponding magnitude is
+where $F_X$ is the \emph{flux} of the source $X$, i.e. the energy per unit time per unit area incident on the detector, and the constant $K$ defines the zero point of the magnitude scale.
+When two images $A$ and $B$ of a GLQ cannot be resolved, a single image $O$ will appear on the detector, with a flux given to a first approximation by the sum $F_O = F_A + F_B$ of the fluxes of the two overlapping images.
+According to Equation \eqref{eq:mag-flux-relation}, the corresponding magnitude is: